Treasure of Matecumbe: Plot

-In post-Civil War Kentucky, ex-slave Ben (Robert DoQui) arrives at Grassy, the decaying plantation where young Davie Burnie (Johnny Doran), his aunts Effie (Jane Wyatt) and Lou (Virginia Vincent), and young ex-slave Thad (Billy Atmore) live.
+In post-Civil War Kentucky, ex-slave Ben (Robert DoQui) arrives at Grassy, the decaying plantation where young Davie Burnie (Johnny Doran), his aunts Effie (Jane Wyatt) and Lou (Virginia Vincent), and young ex-slave Thad (Billy Attmore) live.
 Ben reveals that Davie's father hid a treasure map in a book in the home.
 That night, Northern carpetbagger Captain Spangler (Vic Morrow) and his men attack the plantation, but Effie helps the boys escape.
 Ben rips the map from the book and gives it to the boys before being shot and killed by Spangler.

 The boys book cheap passage on a steamboat headed down the Mississippi River to New Orleans.
 They find stowaway Lauriette Paxton (Joan Hackett), a "runaway bride".
 She cheats a gambler (Dick Van Patten) out of $400 and a ring.
 One night, a thief steals Davie's wallet (which has his money and map).
 When Lauriette tries to stop him, he pushes her overboard.
 The boys jump into the river and save her.
 Lauriette trades her ring for a mule and cart and the trio make it to the next town.
 Lauriette turns the boys in as runaways, but they escape.
 Spangler hears of the jail break, and is back on the boys' trail.

 Davie and Thad meet snake oil salesman Dr. Ewing Snodgrass (Peter Ustinov), and join his show.
 In the next town, Lauriette sees the show.
 Spangler and his men also see the boys on stage, and Davie flees.
 Just as Spangler is about to push Davie over a cliff, Lauriette intervenes and drives him off with a gun.
 Lauriette and Dr. Snodgrass now realize that the boys' tale of a treasure map is true.
 Based on Davie's description of the map, Snodgrass embroiders a rough copy of the map onto a handkerchief.

 Davie suggests they seek out his Uncle Jim (Robert Foxworth), whose home is downriver at a place called Friar's Point.
 Using Snodgrass' boat, they arrive at Jim's home just as he is about to be lynched by the Ku Klux Klan for, or so their leader claims, interfering in the Klan's business.
 Taking one of the Klansmen's rifles, Davie shoots down the noose, while Thad and Dr. Snodgrass lob Molotov cocktails at the Klan, which drives them off.
 They continue downriver, and stop for the night with some rivermen.
 Lauriette's dancing proves too provocative for the rough men, and Jim rescues her from their advances.
 At the next landing, they are suddenly attacked by Spangler and his men, who have caught up to them aboard a small steamboat.
 Fleeing into the woods, Jim leads Spangler and his men off and is seemingly killed by Spangler's lieutenant, Catrell (Mills Watson).
 Meanwhile, Snodgrass, Davie, Thad, and Lauriette double back and steal the steamboat, blowing up Snodgrass' keelboat to prevent pursuit.